 Vera evaluates, structures and manages the IP and regulatory assessments of commercial transactions, including IP due diligence for stock and asset acquisitions, divestitures, mergers, and strategic alliances involving US, foreign, and multinational corporations.
-Further, Vera drafts and negotiates patent licenses, joint venture and collaboration agreements, and product distribution agreements.
+Furthermore, Vera drafts and negotiates patent licenses, joint venture and collaboration agreements, and product distribution agreements.

 She represents innovator pharmaceutical companies in patent litigations including those brought under the Hatch-Waxman and Public Health Services (biologics) Acts, and advises clients on how to successfully settle those litigations.
 Vera also defends clients in investigations brought by the Federal Trade Commission involving alleged “reverse payment” settlements.
+Further, Vera has extensive arbitration experience involving IP licensing disputes, and has handled arbitrations from pre-case strategies through hearing, award, and enforcement.

-Further, Vera develops global patent and lifecycle management strategies for prescription and OTC drugs, medical devices, and biologics.
+In addition, Vera develops global patent and lifecycle management strategies for prescription and OTC drugs, medical devices, and biologics.
 She also renders opinions on freedom-to-operate, validity and patentability issues and works with her clients to align their IP and regulatory strategies to maximize the value and exclusivity of their products.

 Vera has been named a "Rising Star" in the Illinois Super Lawyers.
 Prior to joining Mayer Brown in 2003, Vera worked for the Honorable Kenneth Ripple of the United States Court of Appeals for the Seventh Circuit.